 Part 11 mandates that you are able to generate accurate and complete records for review and identify any changes made to these electronic records.
 As an example, if a database maintaining customer complaint data is changed for any reason, an audit trail is created to identify who made the change, the type of change made, and the date of the change.
 This audit trail needs to be computer generated and time-stamped so that an entire sequence of document development and modification is clear.
 The audit trail part of an electronic system is designed so the audit trail cannot be tampered with and remains permanent.
 You’ll need to make sure that your system is set up so that the author or person making the change cannot claim that the document is not genuine.
 This is important because nobody wants to be in a “I never signed that” or “I never changed that” situation.
 The need to implement audit trails should really be based on the underlying need to meet specific predicate rules in other regulations.

 Mobile technology can make audit trails tricky.
 Many medical device manufacturers are integrating mobile technology such as tablets and smartphones into the QMS processes for activities, including design and development, inventory control, receiving/shipping, equipment/facility maintenance, and more.
 When this technology is used it can sometimes obscure the originator of the record or compromise the security of the electronic record.

 The Part 11 regulation is deceptively short and, as a result, people underestimate what it takes to comply.
 In summary, the regulation requires that you make sure…

 - Operations personnel don’t all have admin rights.

-- Audit trails are reviewed by the quality unit.
+- Audit trails can be reviewed by an independent unit/entity.

-- Quality personnel are adequately trained to audit electronic data and regulated systems.
+- Personnel are adequately trained to audit electronic data and regulated systems.